Ah, spring. Birds chirping. Flowers blooming. Green garlic.

 Not so much into garlic?
 Or, love it but afraid you’ll smell like it long after your meal?
 Then try it!
 It has a more subtle flavor than the familiar mature bulbs we’re used to.
 The scent is fresh and vibrant, the taste slightly sweet and mellow.

 My springtime superheroes went into a salsa verde.
 Salsa verde is a green sauce that’s made from different herbs and can be used as a sauce or a dip.
 I love topping a steak with this sauce.

 And as a another bonus you can use the bulbs and the stalks.
 No waste here.
 Use these young gems in any recipe calling for garlic, scallions or leeks.
 I promise you won’t be disappointed!

 - 2 tablespoons lemon juice

-- large pinch of red pepper flakes, or to taste
+- pinch red pepper flakes or to taste

 - salt and pepper to taste